rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 - _A \*New\* Program for Graphic Design_, David Reinfurt
 - _High Growth Handbook: Scaling Startups from 10 to 10,000 People_, Elad Gil
 - _101 Things I Learned in Product Design School_, Sung Jang, Martin Thaler, & Matthew Frederick

+## Short Stories

+1. 🔁 “The Masque of the Red Death”, Edgar Allen Poe
+2. “The Imitation of the Rose”, Clarice Lispector
+3. “A Chicken”, Clarice Lispector
+4. “The Egg and the Chicken”, Clarice Lispector

 ## Papers